 Hard drive theft

-So we embarked on an R&D project to see what we could do to assist in the situation, with our goal was to make backups resilient to ransomware.
+So we embarked on an R&D project to see what we could do to assist in the situation.
+Our ultimate goal was to protect the backups from corruption due to ransomware.

 Innovation 1: the shield